rameelkhan/Apply-Regex-Validation/README.md

 # Instructions to use:
 1. Download the latest version of solution from [releases](https://github.com/rameelkhan/Apply-Regex-Validation/releases) section
 2. Import the solution to your Dynamics CRM instance
-3. Open the desired Form Editor for the required entity, select the field supported by this control *(SingleLine.Text, SingleLine.Phone, SingleLine.Email)* and click *"Change Properties"* and then select the *"Controls"* tab.
+3. Open the Form Editor for the desired form of the required entity, select the field supported by this control *(SingleLine.Text, SingleLine.Phone, SingleLine.Email)* and click *"Change Properties"* and then select the *"Controls"* tab.
 4. In the Controls tab, click the *"Add Control..."* button, select *"Apply Regex Validation"* in the list of available controls and click *"Add"*.\
 ![Add Custom Control](https://github.com/rameelkhan/Apply-Regex-Validation/blob/master/ReadMeImages/Adding_Custom_Control.PNG?raw=true, "Add Custom Control")
 5. Select the types of client for which this control will be used.